salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 # summary

-TBD.
+Execute a deployment to a Salesforce org that's already been validated.

 # description

-TBD.
+You can create a validated deployment by running sf deploy metadata validate.

 # examples

-- Run a validated deployment:
+- Run a quick deployment:

       <%= config.bin %> <%= command.id %> --job-id 0Af0x000017yLUFCA2

 # flags.job-id.summary

-TBD.
+Job ID of the deployment you want to quick deploy.

 # flags.job-id.description